 Introduction:

 As summer approaches, it’s crucial for employers and employees alike to understand and address the unique safety risks that come with the season.
 From scorching temperatures to outdoor hazards, being proactive in mitigating these risks is essential to maintaining a safe working environment.
-In this blog post, we will explore the top five summer workplace safety hazards and provide practical resolutions, along with recommended courses from LBA University to enhance your team’s safety knowledge.
+In this blog post, we will explore the top five summer work place safety hazards and provide practical resolutions, along with recommended courses from LBA University to enhance your team’s safety knowledge.

 Heat-Related Illnesses: